AngeloWalsh/Census-Scrape/README.md

 # Census-Scrape
-python webscraper to find unique external links
+python webscraper to find unique external links and saves them to a csv file